potassco/asprilo/docs/specification.md

         init(object(robot, 34), value(at, (2,3))).

     states that the robot 34 is at x/y-location (2,3).

-### Object-Subtype Definitions<a id="cid-035d4a73-f8d3-482b-b091-6dddef6d65ae"></a>

-    init(subtype(<object-type>, <subtype-id>), value(<attribute>, <value>))

-Object-Subtypes refine object-types in terms of a common characteristics, e.g. shelves with same capacity, robots with same maximum payload weight, products of the category 'food', etc. To define an object-subtype of a given object-type, one uses facts of the form

-    init(subtype(<object-type>, <subtype-id>), value(<attribute>, <value>)).

-where

--   function `subtype` refers to a subtype by its parent object-type <object-type> and its relative identifier <subtype-id>, e.g. `subtype(robot, 3)` for a subtype of `robot` with RID 3
--   function `value` specifies that the subtype's attribute `<attribute>` has value `<value>`, e.g.for a given object-type `robot`

-        init(subtype(robot, 3), value(maxEnergy, 250)).

-    states that robots of object-subtype 3 have a battery with maximum energy capacity of 250.

-To declare that an object-type belongs to a object-subtype the attribute `subtype` is used, e.g.

-    init(object(robot, 34), value(subtype, 3)).

-states that robot 34 is of object-subtype 3 and hence &ldquo;inherits&rdquo; the maximum energy capacity of

-1.

-In general, any `value` to `attribute` assignment of an object may be determined by an associated object-subtype, except for `subtype` itself.
-However, for each object and `attribute`, there may only exists at most one `value` assignment, including the assignments inherited from the object's subtypes.

 ## Expected Object Types and Attributes<a id="cid-c279ce9c-c2ab-4e3f-9ec3-df2dd3a38188"></a>